conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 * ``build.sh``---macOS and Linux commands to build the package.

-Now that you have the conda-build recipe ready, you can use conda-build to create the package:
+Now that you have the conda-build recipe ready, you can use the  ``conda build`` command to create the package:

 .. code-block:: bash

-    conda-build click
+    conda build click

-When conda-build is finished, it displays the exact path and filename of the conda package.
-See :ref:`troubleshooting` if the ``conda-build`` command fails.
+When ``conda build`` is finished, it displays the exact path and filename of the conda package.
+See :ref:`troubleshooting` if the ``conda build`` command fails.

 Windows example file path: